lwjohnst86/analyzing-cohorts-course/slides/chapter_4_video_3.md

 `@script`
-Most of these functions should be familiar, except for mutate-at and glue.
-Mutate-at applies a function to each variable contained within the vars function.
-Here we are rounding the values of each variable to three.
+Most of these functions should be familiar, except for glue.
+As a reminder, mutate-at applies a function to each variable contained within the vars function.
+Here we are rounding the variable's values to two.

 Next, we again use mutate but with the glue function.
 Glue helps create a character string that changes based on the variable given between the curly braces.
 We use glue to format a string with the estimate and confidence interval in brackets.

 Finally, let's keep the most relevant variables and output the dataframe.